laavanyebahl/Quadcopter-Simulation/README.md

 # Quadcopter-Simulation
-Code for controllers (PID, LQR) for flying quad-copter on various trajectories generated with way-points and dynamic constraints on MATLAB
+Code for controllers (PD, LQR) for flying quad-copter on various trajectories generated with way-points and dynamic constraints on MATLAB

 ![architecture](/images/1.png)